schdck/schdck.github.io/_posts/2020-04-01-GitHub-actions-deploy-express.md

 ## Setting up `claudia`

-In case you are not familiar with it, [claudia.js](https://claudiajs.com/) is a open-source deployment tool aimed to make the process of deploying a Node.js project to AWS Lambda easier.
+In case you are not familiar with it, [claudia.js](https://claudiajs.com/) is a open-source deployment tool aimed at making the process of deploying a Node.js project to AWS Lambda easier.

 I'll summarize what we will need to configure, but if you run into any issues check their [official documentation](https://claudiajs.com/documentation.html).
 First, go ahead and install it globally:

 ```
 npm install claudia -g